Position

 Auto Body Estimator Job Description Sample

 The Auto Body Estimator is responsible for assessing the cost and time required to repair vehicles that have been damaged.
-This role involves analyzing damage reports, determining repair costs, and communicating with clients and insurance companies to ensure accurate and timely estimates.
+This role involves analyzing damage reports, determining repair costs, and communicating estimates to clients.

 Responsibilities: